Sheree1986/GA-Capstone/README.md

 ### Necessary Deliverables 🏁
 - [x] Your project idea (a brief 2-3 sentence description of your app)
 - [x] A list of your models and their properties (Having a ERD would be even better)
-- [ ] These and any other planning assets (wireframes, user stories, ERD, etc) should go inside a planning/ directory inside of your front-end project repository.
+- [ ] These and any other planning assets (wire frames, user stories, ERD, etc) should go inside a planning/ directory inside of your front-end project repository.
 Planning and Process is one category by which we will be evaluating your project.
 - [x] A README.md file with:
 * Explanations of the machineries used.
 * A couple of paragraphs about the general approach you took.